sverhees/master_villages/README.md

 Feel free to use the data.
 If you find any mistakes, please create an [issue](https://github.com/sverhees/master_villages/issues) here on Github.

-Data format is tab-separated CSV or XLSX.
+Data format is TSV or XLSX.

 ## Cite